Union of UEA Students: Referendums

 The decisions of the Union Council may only be overturned by a ballot of all members of the union.
 A referendum may be called by the Student Officer Committee, by the Union Council, or by a petition of 500 members (1/30 of the membership).
 The question must be balanced and is approved by Union Council.
 Every member may vote in a referendum - a straightforward majority will set new policy for the union.
 Policy passed by referendum cannot be overturned except by another referendum, although as with all union policy it is considered lapsed after two academic years.
 A referendum can be called for any reason, not only in response to a decision of the Union Council.

 Student Officer Committee

 The members of the Union elect annually a Student Officer Committee of five full-time sabbatical officers and thirteen non-sabbatical officers.
 The Union does not currently have a post of "President" on the Student Officer Committee.

 The full-time officers meet all year round in a Management Committee to decide on day-to-day operational matters relating to the Union and its subsidiary companies (these officers also serving as five of the six directors of those companies).
 The Student Officer Committee meets during the university semesters and is responsible for ensuring the policy of the Union (as defined by the Union Council or policy ballot) is adhered to.
 It also controls the campaigns budget of the Union, which in 2014/15 was in excess of £20,000.

-Caucuses and assemblies

-As of the 2014/15 academic year, the Union of UEA students introduced caucuses and assemblies to increase the political autonomy of the four liberation campaigns, improve the representation within the Union's structures of groups of students that have historically engaged less with its procedures and activities and to provide clear and direct accountability and mandates to the members of the Student Officer Committee elected by a specific demographic.
-These caucuses and assemblies will be meeting under a formalised structure in 2015/16 with caucuses for LGBT+ students, Ethnic Minority students, students with disabilities and women students and assemblies for Postgraduate Students, Mature Students and International Students.
-These bodies will also directly elect members to Union Council, thereby intending to resolve the under-representation of students from these demographics within the Unions structures.